abhidat/Trials/README.md

 # Trials
-Various trial codes be added there
+Various trial codes be added there.
+I shall try to add various topics here.